flozz/nautilus-terminal/README.md

 You can now hack Nautilus Terminal as you want and you can use the following script to test your code right into nautilus:

     ./tools/debug-in-nautilus.sh
+    ./tools/debug-in-nautilus.sh --no-bg  # keep nautilus attached to the console

 Happy hacking! :)